kitten/fluorine/docs/api/Dispatcher.md

 ### Arguments

-1. `action`: An action should always be a plain object describing a change to your app's state, or a function generating actions.
-The action is later on passed into the reducers.
+1. `action`: This can either be: An *action object*, an *action creator* or a Promise resolving to an action.
+The action creator has the signature `action(dispatch)`, so the so called **thunk** can call dispatch to emit actions.
+Furthermore the thunk can return a promise that resolves to an action as well.

 ### Returns